ccheemeng/perceptual-urban-walk/README.md

 * [GeylangBahru-target.csv](./GeylangBahru/GeylangBahru-target.csv)

 The full outcome of executing all utilities on the test input can be found in the [releases](https://github.com/ccheemeng/perceptual-urban-walk/releases).

-The utilities do not always have to be run sequentially.
-As long as all the prerequisites are met, certain operations may be performed concurrently.
-Refer to the flowchart below for the required inputs and expected outputs for each utility and sub-utility.

 ```mermaid
 flowchart TD